theodi/open-standards-guidebook/src/creating-open-standards/typical-outputs-for-developing-open-standards-checklist/index.md

         Listing who will use or be affected by your open standard or its outputs - include your early adopters, the first to engage with the standard
     - title: Another Test Item
       description: >-
-        Detailing why the open standard is being developed, the need it meets or problem it solves, the vision for the standard, and what is in and out of scope
+        Detailing why the open standard is being developed, the need it meets or problem it solves, the vision for the standard, and what is in and out of
   - title: Scoping & starting
     items:
     - title: Stakeholder map